feature-requests-saas

 • They’re context-sensitive, prompting users to review their experience immediately after interacting with a product or feature.

-• They generate a higher response rate because they’re catching users while they’re already engaged, rather than waiting for them to get around to checking their email inbox.
+• They generate a higher response rate because they catch users while they’re already engaged rather than waiting for them to check their email inboxes.

 • They can help monitor app performance.